mxz2013/CumuPy/README.rst

 [3] Cumulant expansion of the retarded one-electron Green function,
 J. J. Kas, J. J. Rehr, and L. Reining, Phys.
 Rev. B 90, 085112 (2014).

+The development of this code has been made possible by financial support from the European Research Council under the European Union’s Seventh Framework Programme (FP/2007-2013) / **ERC grant SEED**, grant agreement no. 320971